Simultaneous bosonic and fermionic T-dualization of the type II superstring theory -- Buscher approach and double space representation: Combined bosonic and fermionic T-dualization - full T-dualization

 Using (\ref{eq:GBdual}), (\ref{eq:Psidual}) and (\ref{eq:Fdual}), the above equation transforms into

 Inserting the obtained relations for $\partial_\pm x^\mu$ into expressions (\ref{eq:ftlaw1}), the expressions get the final form

-Taking into account the expressions for bosonic T-dualized gravitino fields (\ref{eq:Psidual}), we obtained the expressions same as in Eq.(\ref{eq:afterbdteta}).
+Taking into account the expressions for bosonic T-dualized gravitino fields (\ref{eq:Psidual}), the expressions same as in Eq.(\ref{eq:afterbdteta}) is obtained.
 The T-dual transformation laws after full T-dualization for $\partial_- \bar\theta^\alpha$ and $\partial_+ \theta^\alpha$ are given in Eqs.(\ref{eq:ftlaw2}) and (\ref{eq:invftlaw2}), because additional BRST gauge term is not affected by the bosonic T-dualization.

-Finally, we proved that bosonic and fermionic Buscher T-dualization procedures in this specific choice of background fields commute.
-Let us note that commutation can be proved just on the level of the dualized background fields.
-But, in this way, we proved the commutation and, simultanously, obtained the full T-dual transformation laws.
+Finally, it is proved that bosonic and fermionic Buscher T-dualization procedures for this specific choice of background fields commute.
+Notice that commutation can be proved just on the level of the dualized background fields.
+But, in this way, I proved the commutation and, simultaneously, obtained the full T-dual transformation laws.
 Further it is easy to find the expressions for full T-dualized background fields